diqidoq/lars/README.md

 | Phatmatik     | ?            | pls fill   |         | ?       | x       | Link       |
 | Xfer Nerve    | ?            | pls fill   |         | ?       | x       | Link       |

+> We maybe should mention other Linux drum plugins but before that wemsut clear if we split the list in drum sample players/creators apart from pattern and step sequencing supporting machines or not.

 ## Additionally there are many other aspects to consider:

  + required replacements for proprietary and much outdated file formats like rex2 (maybe a wav>marker kind of thing?)